-PPM-X syndrome is a condition characterized by psychotic disorders (most commonly bipolar disorder), a pattern of movement abnormalities known as parkinsonism, and mild to severe intellectual disability.
-Other symptoms include increased muscle tone and exaggerated reflexes.
+PPM-X syndrome is a condition characterized by psychotic disorders (most commonly bipolar disorder), a pattern of movement abnormalities known as parkinsonism, and mild to severe intellectual disability with impaired language development.
+Other symptoms may include muscle stiffness (spasticity), exaggerated reflexes, and an abnormally small head (microcephaly).
 Affected males may have enlarged testes (macro-orchidism).
 Not all affected individuals have all these symptoms, but most have intellectual disability.
-Males with this condition are typically more severely affected than females, who usually have only mild intellectual disability.
+Males with this condition are typically more severely affected than females, who usually have only mild intellectual disability or learning disabilities.

 Mutations in the MECP2 gene cause PPM-X syndrome.
 The MECP2 gene provides instructions for making a protein called MeCP2 that is critical for normal brain function.
 Researchers believe that this protein has several functions, including regulating other genes in the brain by switching them off when they are not needed.
 The MeCP2 protein likely plays a role in maintaining connections (synapses) between nerve cells.
 The MeCP2 protein may also control the production of different versions of certain proteins in nerve cells.
 Although mutations in the MECP2 gene disrupt the normal function of nerve cells, it is unclear how these mutations lead to the signs and symptoms of PPM-X syndrome.